Kaldei/KDN/source/content/iac/Terraform Basics.md

 ---
 title: Terraform Basics
-summary: A note on the basics of Terraform.
+summary: A note about the basics of Terraform (Files and Blocks).
-description: A note on the basics of Terraform.
+description: A note about the basics of Terraform (Files and Blocks).
-tags:
-  - terraform
+tags: terraform
 ---

 # Files